 3. Forecast costs

 Once you’ve done the sales growth forecast, create an expense forecast that includes the new technology, employees, infrastructure and systems you’ll need to be able to handle the new sales orders.
-The more detailed your cost estimates, the more realistic your plan will be.
+The more detailed your cost estimates, the more realistic your plan will be for scaling your business.